 a. b. c. d.

-For each of the following, copy the F and the dot, then draw the 180° rotated image of the F using the dot as rotation center:
+For each of the following, copy the F and the dot, then draw the 180° rotated image of the F using the dot as rotation center.
+Your resulting drawing should have two F's (possibly overlapping) and one dot, and the whole picture should have rotation symmetry.

 a. b. c. d.